 To get at all this gas will require tens of thousands of new wells, spread throughout rural and some urban parts of the country.
-Even in the Barnett formation, which has been drilled intensively for a decade, there still may be room for 13,000 more wells, said Mr. Tinker.
+Even in the Barnett formation, which has been drilled intensively for a decade, there still may be room for 13,000 more wells, Mr. Tinker said.